oneapi-src/oneTBB/cmake/README.md

 It is a configuration module that is used for the integration of prebuilt oneTBB.
 It consists of two files (``TBBConfig.cmake`` and ``TBBConfigVersion.cmake``) and can be used via the [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) function.

 To use this module in your CMake project:
+ 1. Set TBB_FIND_PACKAGE=ON
- 1. Let CMake know where to search for TBBConfig, e.g. specify the location of ``TBBConfig.cmake`` in `TBB_DIR` (for more details about search paths, see [find_package](https://cmake.org/cmake/help/latest/command/find_package.html)).
+ 2. Let CMake know where to search for TBBConfig, e.g. specify the location of ``TBBConfig.cmake`` in `TBB_DIR` (for more details about search paths, see [find_package](https://cmake.org/cmake/help/latest/command/find_package.html)).
- 2. Use [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) to find oneTBB.
+ 3. Use [find_package](https://cmake.org/cmake/help/latest/command/find_package.html) to find oneTBB.
- 3. Use provided variables and/or imported targets (described below) to work with the found oneTBB.
+ 4. Use provided variables and/or imported targets (described below) to work with the found oneTBB.

 Example: